 Austria also has a strong wine-growing tradition, so a glass or two of white, red or sparkling will be to hand.
 And Schnapps.
 And plenty of non-alcoholic alternatives, of course.

 Expect the full gamut of Austrian regional cuisine, too.
-I’m going to go out on a limb and predict plenty of meat and sausages.
-But more on the available food once I’ve had a chance to visit.
+I’m going to go out on a limb and predict quantities of meat and sausages.
+But more on the available food when and if I’ve had a chance to visit.

 Subway: take a U1 or U2 train out from the city centre